 Before proceeding with this procedure, you must have already completed the procedure "Removing the 31E/2B, 31E/1C, or 31E/2C power interlock switch with power off" on page 1.

 If your system is managed by the Hardware Management Console (HMC), use the HMC to replace the power interlock switch in the server.
-For instructions, see Exchanging a part by using the Hardware Management Console.
-If you do not have an HMC, complete this procedure to replace the power interlock switch.
+For instructions, see Exchanging a part using the Hardware Management Console.